 David's father Floyd Crosby had his own name in lights long before his son ever dreamed of being famous.
 He was an award-winning cinematographer for more than 100 movies, including the 1952 Western classic High Noon.

 Crosby's Songwriting Tips 101: Write It Down!

-Crosby reports that one of the best songwriting tips he ever got came from Joni Mitchell, who complimented his songwriting and ordered him to “write your sh-t down!”
-Crosby, who primarily writes on guitar, says he learned “if you get even two words in a row that mean something, that make you feel something, you should write them down.”
+Crosby said that one of the best tips he ever got came from "Woodstock" author Joni Mitchell, who complimented his songwriting – then ordered him to "write your shit down!"
+Crosby, who primarily composed on guitar, said he learned "if you get even two words in a row that mean something, that make you feel something, you should write them down."